dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-09-tacloban-a-city-under-construction.md

       alt: Children at a temporary housing location.

     - url: blog/post4.3.jpg
-      caption: Cecilia Jimenez, an attorney working with the Commission of Human Rights, and Keneath Bolisay, an external relations associate with the UNHCR, focus on providing advocacy and services for refugees of Typhoon Yolanda.
+      caption: Cecilia Jimenez, an attorney working with the Commission on Human Rights, and Keneath Bolisay, an external relations associate with the UNHCR, focus on providing advocacy and services for refugees of Typhoon Yolanda.
 (Photo by Neil Bedi)
       alt: Cecilia Jimenez
 ---
-Construction workers were rebuilding structures at almost every turn, and at all hours of the day.
-Men worked by lamp light around 9 p.m. on a Sunday in Tacloban City.
+Construction workers were rebuilding structures at almost every turn and at all hours of the day.
+Men worked by lamplight around 9 p.m. on a Sunday in Tacloban.

 Some buildings were outfitted with temporary fixes.
 Tarps and plastic lean-tos shielded roofless buildings from the rain.